personalrobotics/ada_feeding/ada_feeding_perception/README.md

 See `config/test_segment_from_point.yaml` for other sample images and points.
 Note that you have to unzip `test/food_img.zip` to run this.

 #### Option B: Interactively Testing the ROS Action Server

+**NOTE**: On some machines Option B does not work (more generally, matplotlib interactive graphics don't work).

 We have provided a ROS node that displays the live image stream from a topic, let's users click on it, and sends that point click to the SegmentFromPoint action server.